Bluerock continues to hold high conviction in the residential rental sector due to:

 2023 2024 2025 2026 2027 2028 2029 2030 2031 2032 2033 2023 2024 2025 2026 2027 2028 2029 2030 2031 2032 2033 2.0% 1.5% 1.0% 0.5% 0.0% -0.5% Ages 20-34 Ages 35-49

-Despite a mean-reversion from Pandemic Era performance, the residential sector will continue to provide positive returns due to the national housing shortage, strong fundamentals, unaffordable homeownership, demographic shifts, and institutional opportunity in the single-family rental sector.
+Despite a mean-reversion from Pandemic Era performance, the residential sector is forecasted to provide positive returns due to the national housing shortage, strong fundamentals, unaffordable homeownership, and demographic shifts.